 Food in York: lunch

 The Shambles Market is one of York’s most popular destinations for tourists and locals alike.
 There are countless stalls that sell everything from trendy enamel pins to decadent homemade fudge.
 It’s a great place to pick up gifts for people during the holiday season, or treat yourself to something like a pair of handcrafted earrings or a classy leather bag.
 But my favourite part of the Shambles is the food court tucked away in the very back, where you can choose from hot dogs, fancy crêpes, pizza and more.
-I always go for Thai Season, where you can get freshly made authentic Thai food for a great price (most of the menu is usually under £10).
+I always go for Thai Season, where you can get freshly made authentic Thai food for a great price.

 Thai Season has a wide variety of spicy and mild dishes.
 If you’re like me and can’t handle any spice, I highly recommend the crispy chicken rice and chicken pad thai.
 They may be mild, but they pack flavour, and make for a lovely warm meal during a cold day of walking around the city.

 Food in York: dinner

 And last but not least, we have The Botanist: a beautifully decorated upscale pub that’s just a three-minute walk from the iconic York Minster.
 It’s the perfect place to dress up with your friends and have a nice dinner out in the city.
 When I went, the staff were warm and cheerful, and happy to answer any questions or recommend their favourite dishes.
 With a wonderful seasonal menu that caters to all kinds of dietary restrictions, there’s something for everyone.
 I ordered the generously portioned fish and chips and then shared a tasty vegan dessert.
 I don’t drink, but my friend said that their cocktails were amazing.
 We really enjoyed our night at the Botanist, and we all agreed that we’d definitely have to come back soon.